-- Combine the ground almonds, flour, baking powder and salt in a small bowl.
+- Combine the almond flour, all-purpose flour, baking powder and salt in a small bowl.

 - In a standing mixer, beat the butter and sugar on medium-high speed until light and fluffy.
 Add the eggs one by one; lower the mixer speed and stir in the flour mixture until just combined.

-- Scrape the batter into the prepared pan.
+- Scrape the batter into the prepared pan and spread so that it meets the edges of the pan.
 Evenly top the outside edge and the middle of cake with tablespoon-sized scoops of the ricotta.

 - Bake 30-35 minutes.
 The cake should be golden and the batter around the ricotta lightly firm to the touch.
 Cool 10 minutes, then release the pan sides and cool the cake completely.